dkarczmarski/go-kweb-lang/README.md

 - the environment variable `GITHUB_TOKEN_FILE` or the argument `-github-token-file` specifies the file containing the GitHub personal access token. the default value is `.github-token.txt` and that file does not have to exist.
 - the environment variable `LANG_CODES` or the argument `-lang-codes` specifies the language code for which the dashboard should be generated; multiple values can be provided, separated by commas.
 - the environment variable `WEB_HTTP_ADDR` or the argument `-web-http-addr` specifies the TCP address for the server to listen on. the default value is `:8080`.
-- the argument `-run-once` specifies that the data should be refreshed only once at application startup.
+- the argument `-run-once` specifies that the data should be refreshed only once at application startup before the web server starts.
 - the argument `-run-interval` specifies the number of minutes between each data refresh.
 - the argument `-no-web` disables the web server.
 - the argument `-skip-git` disables checking the git repository.